mainflux/docs/docs/provision.md

 The service is configured using the environment variables presented in the following [table][config].
 Note that any unset variables will be replaced with their default values.

-By default, call to `/mapping` endpoint will create one thing and two channels (`control` and `data`) and connect it.
+By default, call to `/mapping` endpoint will create one thing and two channels (`control` and `data`) and connect it as this is typical setup required by [Agent](agent.md).
 If there is a requirement for different provision layout we can use [config][conftoml] file in addition to environment variables.

 For the purposes of running provision as an add-on in docker composition environment variables seems more suitable.
 Environment variables are set in [.env][env].